Provision of Basic Needs/ Family Supports

 – Good to Great Day –

-College/Career fair with programming for seniors to consider their future beyond high school.
+This event is a college / career fair with programming for high school seniors to consider their future beyond high school.

 – College Application Month –

-State-wide initiative to encourage all high school seniors to apply for post-secondary educational opportunities.
+Each October, all high school seniors statewide are encouraged to apply for post-secondary educational opportunities.

 – Financial Aid Month –